 In the past, the HSE guidelines were to have a legionella risk assessment at least every two years, but now there is no longer a timeframe.
-However, our advice is to conduct legionella review annually as the guidelines indicates to ensure legionella risk is minimised.
+However, our advice is to conduct a legionella review annually as the guidelines indicate to ensure legionella risk is minimised.

-Under the Health and Safety at Work etc Act 1974 (HSWA) and Management of Health and Safety at Work Regulations (MHSWR) state that if you are the person in control of a premises, or an employer, you are responsible for taking the correct precautions that will reduce the risks of exposure to legionella.
-This includes:
+The Health and Safety at Work etc Act 1974 (HSWA) and Management of Health and Safety at Work Regulations (MHSWR) state that if you are the person in control of premises or an employer, you are responsible for taking the correct precautions that will reduce the risks of exposure to legionella.

 There are circumstances under which it would be advisable to do an additional legionella risk assessment, for example:

 If there is a case of Legionnaires disease

 Whenever there is a change in HSE advice or new information about legionella risks

 If you would like to outsource your legionella risk assessment to a specialist company, please contact us for more information and to get a quote or fill out the form below.

 How Do I Know If My System Is At Risk?

 There is a higher risk of legionella if your water system has a temperature between 20–45 °C and stores / re-circulates water, we recommend using a legionella thermometer to measure your water temperature.

 Other factors to be wary of are if your water system creates or spreads breathable droplets or contains a source of nutrients for a growing organism including rust, sledge, scale, biofilms or other organic matter.